qualisys/qualisys_drone_sdk/README.md

 ## Bitcraze Crazyflie

-For takeoff, the drone should be placed on the floor with its front pointing in the positive x-direction of the QTM coordinate system.
+For takeoff, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system

 We provide two scripts that demonstrate the Crazyflie integration, which can be used as a starting point for your own projects:

 ### crazyflie_solo.py

+This script demonstrates a basic scenario using a Qualisys motion capture system to control the flight path of a Crazyflie.

+It also runs through the electronic, mechanical, and communications systems of the Crazyflie.
+It's a good idea to run this script once to check that everything is in order, before executing more complex behavior.

+The script commands the Crazyflie to:

+- Take off and hover 1m above its initial position for 30 seconds
+- Move out 50cm in the X direction and complete 2 circles around its initial position
+- For 1 minute, move randomly within a cubic volume that is 1m on each side, centered 1m above its initial position

+Pressing the `L` key on the keyboard while the script is running will stop the program and attempt to calmly land the drone.

 ### crazyflie_interactive.py